pengchengintelligence/InfoSpeechNet/README.md

 ---

+## Supplementary Information

+Supplementary information for this manuscript is available in the file [Supplementary_Information_InfoSpeechNet.pdf](./Supplementary_Information_InfoSpeechNet.pdf).

+---

 ## Code and Data Availability

 The datasets used in this study are publicly available from their respective data providers under specific access requirements and data-use agreements.